Young00001/MicroK8s/full-stack-deployment/mern-stack/README.md

 ***
 ## Microk8s Addons
-The following Addons are recommended for this stack deployment:
+The following Addons are recommended for this stack deployment<br>
+Enable the following addons from the Control-Plane Node:
 ```bash
 sudo microk8s enable dns dashboard storage ingress
 ```